Ever had an experience where a particular movement was just a lot harder than you thought it would be?

 1. Slow it Down for Instant Awareness

-We have a tendency to muscle through those movements we have a particularly hard time with.
+We tend to muscle through those movements we have a hard time with.
 If something is really difficult to do, it’s easier to just move quickly to get through it.

 But that won’t lead to graceful movement – and it’s not safe either!